argoproj/argo-events/docs/sensors/triggers/http-trigger.md

 5. Let's set up the Redis Database, Redis PubSub event-source as specified [here](https://argoproj.github.io/argo-events/setup/redis/).
    Do not create the Redis sensor, we are going to create it in next step.

-6. Let's create the sensor with OpenFaas trigger
+6. Let's create the sensor with OpenFaas trigger.

         apiVersion: argoproj.io/v1alpha1
         kind: Sensor